ncail/noaa-lighthouse-problem/README.md

     - `is_strict`: Specifies if the threshold is exclusive (strict) or inclusive.

 - **Filter by value parameters**
     - `threshold`: The value of an offset required for it to be quantified in the result file.
-Value is irrespective of the units of chosen data (meters, feet, etc.).
     - `use_abs`: Specifies to use the absolute values of offsets to determine if they meet the threshold criteria.
     - `type`: Specifies if the threshold is a minimum or maximum cutoff.
     - `is_strict`: Specifies if the threshold is exclusive (strict) or inclusive.